 Based on the findings of the EA, the proposal is robust.
-The proposal ensures increased equality of opportunity in regard to improved educational outcomes for all Guardian Angels and St Anne's pupils.
-This should ensure that these pupils will leave primary education with a robust education and having had the opportunity to participate in enriching extra-curricular activities.
+The proposal ensures increased equality of opportunity in regards to improved educational outcomes for all Guardian Angels and St Anne's pupils.
+This should ensure that these pupils will leave primary education with a robust education, and having had the opportunity to participate in enriching extra-curricular activities.

-EA completed by: Elizabeth Freer (officer completing the EA)
+EA completed by: Elizabeth Freer

-EA signed off by: Terry Bryan
+(officer completing the EA)

-(service head)
+EA signed off by:

-Date signed off: 6 March 2020
+(service manager)

-(approved)
+Date signed off: (approved)